 Face-to-face networking is the best way of making a lasting connection – if you make a good impression on someone, they will be more likely to keep in touch with you.
 To increase your chance of making strong links at events, consider the following tips:

-For ideas of events to attend, browse what's on at the Society.
+For ideas of events to attend, visit our What's on page.

 One of the most useful tools for professional networking online is LinkedIn.
 To help you network online consider the following pointers: